 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 If you need help funding your education, why not apply for some South Dakota scholarships?
-Scholarships can assist with paying for college and lessen your need for loans, as can South Dakota college grants.
-You might consider some of the gift aid options outlined below.
-Hopefully you’ll find a good fit!
+Scholarships and grants can assist with paying for college and lessen your need for loans.
+They are a great way to put your degree within easier reach since they don’t have to be repaid.

 This scholarship program allows campus administrators to award eligible students $500 to $2,000 to assist with their educational costs at select South Dakota colleges.

-Academically accomplished high school graduates can apply for the South Dakota Opportunity Scholarship which can be used at any university, college, or technical school in South Dakota.
+Academically accomplished high school graduates can apply for the South Dakota Opportunity Scholarship.
+This program, which provides $6,500 over four years, can be used at any university, college, or technical school in South Dakota.
 The school must have received accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-This scholarship provides up to $6,500 over four years to a qualifying student who attends an eligible South Dakota school.

-The Build Dakota Scholarship is awarded to skilled students who are entering a high-need workforce program at South Dakota technical institutes.
+“Get your tech degree for free” is the motto of the Build Dakota Scholarship, which is awarded to skilled students who are entering a high-need workforce program at South Dakota technical institutes.
 This program is funded by a $50 million investment.

-Students who graduated from a public high school in three years or less can receive this scholarship that is funded with some of the money the state saved as a result of the student’s early graduation.
+Students who graduated from a public high school in three years or less can receive this scholarship.
+It’s funded in part by the money the state saved as a result of the student’s early graduation.
 The student must be a resident of South Dakota in order to be eligible for this award that gifts $1,500 during a student’s freshman year.

 Enrolled members of American Indian tribes may qualify for this program.
-Annual scholarship award amounts start at $1,000 for an eligible student’s first two years of attendance, $1,500 for the third year, and $2,500 for the fourth year.
+Annual scholarship awards start at $1,000 for an eligible student’s first two years of attendance, $1,500 for the third year, and $2,500 for the fourth year.

 All public university students in South Dakota are eligible to apply for this scholarship.
-Students must have a 3.5 grade point average and be of junior standing to potentially qualify for the award.
+Students must have a 3.5 grade point average and be of junior standing to potentially qualify for the award of up to $1,500.

 If you’ve taken out student loans to attend a school in South Dakota, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.